Tips From Influencers

 We all self-promote.
 Did you raise your hand in class to show the teacher you knew the answer?
 Of course!
 That’s self-promotion.
 This is the kind of self-promotion we are talking about; with dignity, class and the knowledge to back it up.
 On the other hand, if you self-promote without really knowing what you’re talking about, you’re going to lose business.

-Natural self-promoters are the former and I want to tell you about the three major traits they possess and use to build credibility for themselves and their businesses.
+Natural self-promoters are the former and I want to tell you about the three major traits they possess and use to build credibility for themselves and their businesses:

-- The first is position.
 You need to position yourself around people who can make a difference in your life.
 Wake up every morning and ask yourself “Who can I meet today who will make a difference in my success?”
 In fact, go a step further, write it in big, bold letters and tape it on your bathroom mirror.

 Also consider: Who can help me meet my goals?